WorldMaker/blog.worldmaker.net/_drafts/videogames-shibboleths-sex.md

 TV, or movies?
 When we don't seem to have good culturally approved ways for asking for them other than the complicated worlds of sex and dating?

+I realize there's also something to be said about taking a sex positive view of things and a very liberal definition of what constitutes sex, including all of the little intimate things.
+I agree that this can be a road to destagmatization, to controlling the narrative, and taking back some semblance of privacy of intimate acts.
+I don't know where the balance is, or if it can balance.
 I still don't have a lot of good answers yet.
-I'm still trying to find my fit, my peace, my moments of intimacy, in this culture of ours.
+I'm still trying to find my vocabulary, my fit, my peace, my moments of intimacy, in this culture of ours.

-In a monogamy-obsessed culture, how can a person that doesn't necessarily "go all the way" ever compete to be "the one"?
-"The one" that meets every need of a partner; that becomes a partner's whole world?
-This alone is a terrible impostor syndrome to face.
-At least in a Bioware RPG like *Mass Effect* I know that I can savor every tiny bit of relationship as I can with the clan of compatriots that I find there, whether or not I "go all the way" through with any of them... and even if I do go "all the way" with one of them, the M-Rating and I only really go to somewhere near "second base".
+My impostor syndrome, in trying to navigate various sorts of long distance relationships continues to ask, "In a monogamy-obsessed culture, how can a person that doesn't necessarily 'go all the way' ever compete to be 'the one'?
+In that pop culture *Sleepless in Seattle* way?
+'The one' that meets every need of a partner; that becomes a partner's whole world?
+'The one' that seeks to shrink the physical distance?"
+This alone is a terrible impostor syndrome to face [^9] and I know there are answers that don't involve sex.
+At least in a Bioware RPG like *Mass Effect* I know that I can savor every tiny bit of relationship as I can with the clan of compatriots that I find there, whether or not I "go all the way" through with any of them... and even if I do choose to go "all the way" with one of them, the M-Rating and I only really get to somewhere near "second base", which is where I feel most comfortable anyway.

 ----